quietly-turning/Lua-For-SM5/_chapter-1/LoadActor.md

 The optional second argument of LoadActor() is where it really shines, however.
 Let's look at this slightly more complex example which uses two Lua files.

 **Primary.lua** will load **Box.lua** once for each available human player and pass in unique properties to each.
+If only PLAYER_1 is available, only the red quadrilateral on the left will be drawn.
+If only PLAYER_2 is available, only the blue quadrilateral on the right will be drawn.

+<img src="{{ site.baseurl }}/images/loadactor.png">

 This sort of setup allows us to keep generic code definitions in files like Box.lua, and load them as needed from the primary file with specific values passed in.

-<img src="{{ site.baseurl }}/images/loadactor.png">

 <span class="CodeExample-Title">Primary.lua</span>
 {% highlight lua linenos=table %}